-- Hit-and-Run Tactics: They tried to do this to the Skrulls, but failed.
-They appeared in their planet, told them to stay away from Earth, Black Bolt destroyed their city when they refused, and they teleported back to their ship, to return home.
-But the skrulls destroyed their ship and capured them.
+- Hit-and-Run Tactics: They try to do this to the Skrulls, but failed.
+They appeared in the throne world, tell them to stay away from Earth, Black Bolt destroys their city when they refuse, and they teleport back to their ship, to return home.
+But the Skrulls destroy their ship and capture them.

 - Nonindicative Name: The group never refers to itself, in-story, as the "illuminati".
 They do not refer to themselves by any group name.

-- Not-So-Omniscient Council of Bickering: For their high and loud intentions, the Illuminati do not have a good record of successes.
-Their threat to the Skrulls was not just useless, it gave gave them the means to start the Secret Invasion.
-They collected the infinity gems but could not banish them from existence, and the Hood got most of them a short time later.
+- Not-So-Omniscient Council of Bickering: For their high and mighty intentions, the Illuminati do not have a good record of successes.
+Their threat to the Skrulls was not just useless, it gave them the means to start the Secret Invasion.
+They collected the Infinity Gems but could not banish them from existence, and the Hood got most of them a short time later.
 They tried to talk the Beyonder to leave the universe, and he ignored them.
 They advised Noh-Varr to be a hero, and he laughed at them (he became a hero later, but for other reasons).
 And before Civil War and Secret Invasion, they simply met to decide that there was nothing they could do about the crisis only for two of their members to help spearhead Registration enforcement and end up opening the door for Osborn to nearly Take Over the World.

 - Origins Episode: In the crossover with Civil War.
 The group appeared first in the New Avengers, without any kind of explanation for the reader.

-- Properly Paranoid: Iron Man had the corpse of a Skrull that was pretending to be Elektra, and who was completely undetectable before being killed and reverting to her real form.
-He thinks that this Skrull is the peak of the iceberg of a whole alien infiltration at all levels.
-Namor and Xavier did not agree: the skrull may be just a single skrull and nothing more.
-And then Black Bolt revealed to be a Skrull, and tried to kill them
+- Properly Paranoid: Iron Man brings the corpse of a Skrull that was pretending to be Elektra, and who was completely undetectable before being killed and reverting to her real form.
+He thinks that this Skrull is the tip of the iceberg of a whole alien infiltration at all levels.
+Namor and Xavier don't agree, thinking the skrull may be just a single skrull and nothing more.
+And then Black Bolt reveals himself to be a Skrull, and tries to kill them

-- Retcon: In-universe, the Illuminati were created after the Kree-Skrull war, of the 1970s.
+- Retcon: In-universe, the Illuminati were created after the Kree-Skrull war, in the 1970s.
 In the real world, they were introduced in the New Avengers, and their origin detailed before Civil War

 - What the Hell, Hero?: